 The assets of the qualified pension plans are held in a master trust in which the qualified pension plans are the only participating plans (the "Master Trust").
 The investment policy for the qualified pension plans is to manage the assets of the Master Trust with the objective to provide for pension liabilities to be met, maintaining retirement income security for the participants of the plans and their beneficiaries.
 The investment portfolio is a mix of pooled funds invested in fixed income and equity securities with the objective of matching plan liability performance, diversifying risk and achieving a target investment return.
 The pension plan's Investment Committee establishes risk mitigation policies and regularly monitors investment performance, investment allocation policies, and the execution of these strategies.
 The Investment Committee engages a third-party investment firm with responsibility of executing the directives of the Investment Committee, monitoring the performance of individual investment managers of the Master Trust, and making adjustments and changes within defined parameters when necessary.
 On a periodic basis, the Investment Committee conducts a broad strategic review of its portfolio construction and investment allocation policies.
-Neither the Company, the Investment Committee, nor the third-party investment firm manages any assets internally or directly utilizes derivative instruments or hedging; however, the investment mandate of some investment managers allows the use of derivatives as components of their standard portfolio management strategies.
-Pension assets are managed in a balanced portfolio comprised of two major components: a return-seeking portion and a liability-matching portion.
+Neither the Company, the Investment Committee, nor the third-party investment firm manages any assets internally or directly utilizes derivative instruments or hedging; however, the investment managed in a balanced portfolio comprised of two major components: a return-seeking portion and a liability-matching portion.
 The expected role of return-seeking investments is to achieve a reasonable long-term growth of pension assets with a prudent level of risk using asset diversity in order to balance return and volatility, while the role of liability-matching investments is to provide a partial economic hedge against liability performance associated with changes in interest rates.

-(dollars in millions, except share or per share data or where indicated)
+DECEMBER 31, 2017, 2016 AND 2015 (dollars in millions, except where indicated)